-Effective November 21, 1996, NSI and the Company implemented a one-time distributor equity incentive program.
-This program provided for grants of options to selected distributors for the purchase of 1.6 million shares of the Company's previously issued Class A common stock.
-The number of options each distributor will ultimately receive will be based on their performance and productivity through August 31, 1997.
-The options are exercisable at a price of \$5.75 per share and will vest on December 31, 1997.
-The related compensation expense has been deferred in the Company's financial statements and is being expensed to the statement of income as distributor stock expense ratably through December 31, 1997.
+Equity incentive plans Effective November 21, 1996, NSI and the Company implemented a one-time distributor equity incentive program.
+This program provided for grants of options to selected distributors for the purchase of 1,605,000 shares of the Company's previously issued Class A Common Stock.
+The number of options each distributor ultimately received was based on their performance and productivity through August 31, 1997.
+The options are exercisable at a price of \$5.75 per share and vested on December 31, 1997.
+The related compensation expense was deferred in the 31, 1997.
+The related compensation expense was deferred in the Company's financial statements and was expensed to the statement of income as distributor stock expense ratably through December 31, 1997.
+The related compensation expense was deferred in the

-The Company will record compensation expense based upon the best available estimate of the number of shares that are expected to be issued to each distributor at the measurement date, revised as necessary if subsequent information indicates that actual forfeitures are likely to differ from initial estimates.
-The compensation expense will be adjusted quarterly over the vesting period for subsequent changes in the expected or actual outcome.
-Any options forfeited may be reallocated and result in an additional compensation charge.
+The Company recorded compensation expense using the fair value method prescribed by SFAS 123 based upon the best available estimate of the number of shares that were expected to be issued to each distributor at the measurement date, revised as necessary if subsequent information indicated that actual forfeitures were likely to differ from initial estimates.
+Any options forfeited were reallocated and resulted in an additional compensation charge.

-As a part of this program, the Company sold an option to NSI to purchase shares underlying distributor options for consideration of a \$13.1 million 10-year note, bearing interest at 6.0% per annum.
+As a part of this program, the Company initially sold an option to NSI to purchase shares underlying distributor options for consideration of a \$13.1 million 10-year note, bearing interest at 6.0% per annum.
+As the number of distributor stock options to be issued to each distributor was revised through August 31, 1997, the note receivable from NSI was adjusted to \$9.8 million.
 It is anticipated that NSI will repay this note as distributors begin to exercise their options in 1998.

-Prior to the Offerings, the Company's stockholders contributed to NSI and other Nu Skin entities (excluding the Company) 1.3 million of the shares of the Company's Class A common stock held by them for issuance to employees of NSI and other Nu Skin entities as a part of an employee equity incentive plan.
+Prior to the Offerings, the Company's stockholders contributed to NSI and other Nu Skin entities (excluding the Company) 1,250,000 shares of the Company's Class A Common Stock held by them for issuance to employees of NSI and other Nu Skin entities as a part of an employee equity incentive plan.
 Equity incentives granted or awarded under this plan will vest over four years.
 Compensation expense related to equity incentives granted to employees of NSI and other Nu Skin entities who perform services on behalf of the Company will be recognized by the Company ratably over the vesting period.